Houston Updates

 Figure 6

-• Figure 7
+Figure 7

-• Finally, it should be noted that the COVID stimulus actually continued at comparatively low levels through FY 2023 as the final $203 billion rolled off the books.
+• Finally, it should be noted that the COVID stimulus continued at comparatively low levels through FY 2023 as another $203 billion rolled off the books.
 Nor was the COVID spending the only deficit spending underway.
 According to the Congressional Budget Office, the Inflation Reduction Act (IRA) – a large infrastructure bill that was passed in August 2022 -- will add $305 billion to the US fiscal deficit by 2035, and this spending is only now gaining momentum as projects are authorized.

 • Finally, the FY 2023 fiscal deficit, helped along by COVID and the IRA, added $368 billion to the previous FY 2022 deficit of $1.7 trillion.
 (Figure 9) In pre-COVID FY 2019, the deficit was $984 billion.
-We have gotten used to federal spending measured in trillions, but $369 billion still has provided a meaningful boost to recent economic growth.
+We have gotten used to federal spending measured in trillions, but $369 billion still provided a meaningful boost to recent economic growth.
 This spending has left Fed monetary policy working steadily uphill as it tries to slow the economy and inflation.

 Figure 9